wormhole-foundation/example-native-token-transfers/evm/README.md

 -c avalanche, ethereum, sepolia
 ```

-Save the deployed proxy contract addresses in the `WormholeNttConfig.json` file.
+Save the deployed proxy contract addresses (see the forge script output) in the `WormholeNttConfig.json` file.

 #### Configuration